-For the case that we do a relabel, observe that the only way a predecessor could be active is that we push flow to it via an admissable arc.
-However, all admissable arc point to successors of \boldsymbol{u} .
+For the case that we do not relabel, observe that the only way a predecessor could be active is that we push flow to it via an admissable arc.
+However, all admissable arc point to successors of u.

-Note that the invariant for u = null means that we have a preflow with a valid labelling that does not have active nodes.
+Note that the invariant means that for u = null we have a preflow with a valid labelling that does not have active nodes.
 This means we have a maximum flow.